 Fair Value Measurements at December 31, 2021

-(Dollars in thousands) Level 1 Le evel 2 Le evel 3 Total
+(Dollars in thousands) Ι level 1] Level 2] Level 3 Total

 Assets at Fair Value

 Cash equivalents:

 Money market funds \$ 26,842 \$ \$ \$ 26,842

 Total Assets at Fair Value \$ 26,842 \$ \$ \$ 26,842

 The Company uses the market approach technique to value its financial instruments and there were no changes in valuation techniques during 2022 or 2021.
-The Company's financial instruments consist primarily of cash and cash equivalents, accounts receivable, accounts payable, accrued liabilities, and notes payable.
-For accounts receivable, accounts payable, accrued liabilities, and notes payable the carrying amounts of these financial instruments as of June 30, 2022 and December 31, 2021 were considered representative of their fair values due to their short term to maturity or repayment.
+The Company's financial instruments consist primarily of cash and cash equivalents, accounts receivable and other receivables, accounts payable, accrued liabilities, and notes payable.
+For accounts receivable and other receivables, accounts payable, accrued liabilities, and notes payable.
+For accounts receivable and other receivables, accounts payable, accrued liabilities, and notes payable the carrying amounts of these financial instruments as of September 30, 2022 and December 31, 2021 were considered representative of their fair values due to their short term to maturity or repayment.
 Cash equivalents are carried at cost, which approximates their fair value.

-The Company's Level 3 liabilities consist of a contingent liability resulting from the Anawah, Inc. ("Anawah") acquisition and a contingent liability resulting from the Industrial Seed Innovations ("ISI") acquisition, as described in Note 15.
-As of December 31, 2021 the Company also had common stock warrant liabilities related to the March 2018, the June 2019, the September 2019, and the January 2021 Offerings, described in Note 11, which were reclassified to additional paid-in capital upon adoption of ASU 2020-06, as of January 1, 2022.
+The Company's Level 3 liabilities consist of a contingent liability resulting from the Anawah, Inc. ("Anawah") acquisition as described in Note 15, as well as preferred investment options related to the August 2022 Registered Direct Offering described in Note 11.
+As of December 31, 2021, the Company also had common stock warrant liabilities related to the March 2018, the June 2019, the September 2019, and the January 2021 Offerings, described in Note 11, which were reclassified to additional paid-in capital upon adoption of ASU 2020-06, as of January 1, 2022.
 See Note 2 for details of the adoption of ASU 2020-06.

-The contingent liability related to the Anawah acquisition was measured and recorded on a recurring basis as of June 30, 2022 and December 31, 2021, using unobservable inputs, namely the Company's ability and intent to pursue certain specific products developed using technology acquired in the purchase.
+The contingent liability related to the Anawah acquisition was measured and recorded on a recurring basis as of September 30, 2022 and December 31, 2021, using unobservable inputs, namely the Company's ability and intent to pursue certain specific products developed using technology acquired in the purchase.
 A significant deviation in the Company's ability and/or intent to pursue the technology acquired in the purchase could result in a significantly lower (higher) fair value measurement.
-The contingent liability related to the ISI acquisition was measured and recorded on a recurring basis as of June 30, 2022 and December 31, 2021, using unobservable inputs, namely ISI's forecasted revenue.
-A significant deviation in ISI's forecasted revenue could result in a lower (higher) fair value measurement.